Supreme Court says California worship restrictions violate religious rights

 Both the New York and California cases have come before the court as emergency applications, and thus do not have the kind of extended briefing and oral arguments that accompany the court’s other cases.

-The orders that result generally are short and unexplained: Friday night’s unsigned opinion, for instance, is only 19 lines long, and does not say how the majority decided on the 25 percent capacity limit.
+The orders that result generally are short and unexplained: Friday night’s unsigned opinion, for instance, is only 19 lines long, and it does not say how the majority decided on the 25 percent capacity limit.

 Barrett, in her first signed opinion, said she agreed substantially with Gorsuch and the others that the restrictions should be lifted, but she wasn’t sure the churches had shown the ban on singing was discriminatory.

 “Of course, if a chorister can sing in a Hollywood studio but not in her church, California’s regulations cannot be viewed as neutral,” Barrett wrote in a one-paragraph statement joined by Justice Brett M. Kavanaugh.
-“But the record is uncertain” and the decisions by the lowers courts “unfortunately shed little light on the issue.”
+“But the record is uncertain,” and the decisions by the lowers courts “unfortunately shed little light on the issue.”

 Roberts continued to try to find a place in the middle, but he said California officials had gone too far in allowing only outdoor services.

-“The state’s present determination — that the maximum number of adherents who can safely worship in the most cavernous cathedral is zero — appears to reflect not expertise or discretion, but instead insufficient appreciation or consideration of the interests at stake,” he wrote.
+“The State’s present determination—that the maximum number of adherents who can safely worship in the most cavernous cathedral is zero—appears to reflect not expertise or discretion, but instead insufficient appreciation or consideration of the interests at stake,” he wrote.

-California had argued its restrictions were based on the best scientific advise and were as tough if not tougher on similar events, such as lectures and performances.
+California had argued that its restrictions were based on the best scientific advise and were as tough, if not tougher, on similar events, such as lectures and performances.
 While acknowledging the cost to the religious, the state said the limits were necessary to control a pandemic that is almost out of control.
 Kagan noted in her dissent that more than 3,500 Californians died of the virus just last week.

 Americans United for Separation of Church and State President Rachel Laser said the court was adopting a “radical definition” of religious liberty.